-manga set in a fictional U.S. prison that was built entirely underground.
-Most of the prisoners confined inside will never again see the light of day as most we meet have been put away for life sentences.
-The story follows Owari Sen a young Japanese student sent there for first-degree murder.
-Though his eyes we see the brutal life of the prison it's inmates call the Under Grand Hotel.
+Under Grand Hotel is a Yaoi manga set in a fictional U.S. prison that was built entirely underground.
+Most of the prisoners confined inside will never again see the light of day, as most have been put away for life sentences.
+The story follows Owari Sen, a young Japanese student sent there for first-degree murder.
+Though his eyes we see the brutal life of the prison its inmates call the Under Grand Hotel.

 The manga is known for being graphic and brutal.
 The majority of the plot seems to focus around prison rape.

 - Artistic License Law: The ending is hard to accept.
 The FBI will not help two lovebirds escape from prison (one a drug-dealer and murderer, the other is on the brink) just to capture a corrupt warden.

 - Attempted Rape: Even with the large number of actual rapes in the manga, there are a few that are only attempted.
 On one occasion Sen defended himself against a rapist by poking the guy's eye out with a cross necklace.
 Another time he was nearly raped before a bunch of guards found out and put a stop to it.

 - Beautiful All Along: Give Walter a shave and take off his glasses and he's suddenly gorgeous.

 - Beta Couple: Walter and Norman, eventually.

 - Crouching Moron, Hidden Badass: Walter.
 Very hidden and very badass.

 - Driven to Suicide: Possibly, but the woman Sen was sleeping with because she felt guilty for killing her husband and him covering for it.

 - Earn Your Happy Ending: Sen and Swordfish escape under new names and Walter continues to visit Norman in prison.